K1rovets/Epidemic_Simulation/README.md

 # Project_Epidemic_Sim
 Attempt to make a Disease Spread Simulator.
-Create as a part of C++ Course at PJAIT
+Created as a part of C++ Course at PJAIT.